Origins and Growth of the Derbes Law Firm, LLC

 25th Anniversary Year

-The Derbes Law Firm, LLC celebrated its 20th year of practice in 2015, following the retirement of Albert J. Derbes III on January 31, 2015.
-The firm has nine attorneys, including its three associates, Bryan J. O’Neill, Jared S. Scheinuk, and Zachary S. Wessler.
+The firm has nine attorneys, including its three associates, Bryan J. O’Neill, Jared S. Scheinuk, and David M. Serio.
 Most of the firm’s staff bring more than a decade each of experience in the firm, including our in-house CPA, Hugh J. Posner.
+The Derbes Law Firm, LLC celebrates its 25th year of the practice of law this year, 2020.